 Harbour Master

 This pub is the paradise for dogs and dog owners.
 Situated on the Whitehaven marina’s, the harbour master is a great pub to have a drink with friends.
-During summer months there is a nice terrasse with the view over the marina.
+During summer months there is a nice terrace with the view over the marina.
 In winter, the large sofas inside the pub are also very welcoming.
 This pub has a warm atmosphere.
 Dogs are like at home in the pub.
 They have some nice local ales and have now they own rum.
+They serves sandwiches and nibbles.
 They organise a quiz night once a month.

 This restaurant is located in the newly redeveloped bus station.
 It is modernly decorated and spacious.
 The menu changes regularly and the food is tasty.
 They always have great fish dishes as well as interesting vegetarian and vegan options.